papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/wormhole/learn-pages.md

 Before requesting PR review, please ensure you have:

-1. Used Grammarly to review your work and made needed edits as appropriate
+1. Used Grammarly to review your work and made edits as needed
-2. Served the site locally for a visual review of rendering and made updates as needed.
+2. Served the site locally for a visual review of rendering and made updates as needed

     You can serve the site locally by running the following command from the `wormhole-mkdocs` directory: